suzubu/interactive-gsap-features-v2/README.md

-# 📘 Interactive GSAP Features
+# 🎬 Interactive GSAP Features

-> A short interactive demo exploring staged animations with GSAP, using counters, easing curves, and DOM element reveals.
+> A demo collection showcasing interactive web features and animations built with GSAP, designed for exploration and learning.

 ---